 Is it legal for states to demand the federal government return some of their lands?
 See the opinion here.

+Updated July 5 to reflect corrected data.
 Outdoor recreational activities such as hiking, mountain biking, hunting, skiing and fishing are a way of life for most Westerners.
-But as population increases; new forms of outdoor recreation emerge; and access to federally managed public lands declines, the challenge of meeting growing demands for outdoor recreational access has become critical in many communities throughout […]
+But as population increases; new forms of outdoor recreation emerge; and access to federally managed public lands declines, the challenge of meeting growing demands for outdoor recreational access […]

 (S.L.
 Tribune) This year the National Park Service is celebrating its 100-year anniversary.
 But as the agency enters its second century, our national parks are in trouble.
 A recent study conducted by the Property and Environment Research Center (PERC) noted that the Park Service has a deferred maintenance backlog of nearly $12 billion — an […]

 Supporters of the proposed Bears Ears National Monument paint a vivid picture of ATVs running over ancient pottery, tourists etching initials into petroglyphs, and archaeologists digging up Native American burial grounds.
 While there is no denying the sad reality of such activities in the past, San Juan County Navajos feel that public education campaigns and […]

 Editor’s Note: This op-ed originally appeared May 22, 2016, in Deseret News.
 Supporters of a Bears Ears national monument often say the Native Americans who have the strongest connections to the land support the monument.
 They point to an Inter-Tribal Coalition letter to the president to justify this claim.
 The reality is that the Native […]